saidvandeklundert/learn/_posts/2021-08-4-rust-data-types-scalar-types.md

 Types that have the copy traits are said to have `copy semantics`.
 What this means is that when you pass them into a function, you pass a copy of that value into that function.

 Non-primitive types do not have the `Copy` trait by default.
-What this means is that they are subject to `move semantics`.
-This means that when you pass them into a function, you `move` the value into that function.
+This means they are subject to `move semantics`.
+When you pass them into a function, you `move` the value into that function.
 Without going into details (that I am still learning about myself), this pretty much means that when the function scope ends, the value is destroyed.

-Though it touches on some advanced concepts that I want to dedicate future posts to, I found it worth mentioning here.
-This is because it was incredibly confusing for me in the beginning when I started passing different types to functions I had created.

 Here is an example function that takes in a primitive type: